Google Maps updates color scheme for desktop users: What you need to know

 In the new colour scheme, all roads seem to be varying shades of grey (or possibly bluish grey), making live traffic conditions all that much more glanceable.

-Marius
+Marius Berghttps://goodgeeky.com

 I'm a writer, content creator and all-round creative.
-When I'm not writing for GoodGeeky, I film and edit YouTube videos, write books (which never seem to get finished), practice martial arts (while trying not to do my knees in or get kicked in the face), build websites and intranets, and work for The Man.
+When I'm not writing for GoodGeeky, I write books (which never seem to get finished), try to not fall apart physically (I just made it halfway to 90), play with AI tools, and work as a tech consultant for The Man.